-In addition, the 12,264,158 outstanding shares of our common stock, and the 12,877,366 shares of our common stock that are issuable upon exercise of warrants we have issued to the selling shareholders, may be sold into the market pursuant to a prospectus.
-We cannot control when and in what quantities the selling shareholders will choose to sell shares of our common stock pursuant to such prospectus and such sales may cause the price of our common stock to decline.
+In addition, the 12,264,158 outstanding shares of our common stock, and the 12,877,366 shares of our common stock that are issuable upon exercise of warrants, we issued in the private placement of equity that closed on January 6, 2005 have been registered with the United States Securities & Exchange Commission ("SEC") and may be sold into the market.
+We cannot control when and in what quantities the selling shareholders will choose to sell shares of our common stock and such sales may cause the price of our common stock to decline.